UK watchdog wants more detail on Facebook's Libra coin plan

 Facebook has the potential to be very significant for public policy and therefore the social media giant needs to provide more detail, the market watchdog’s chief executive, Andrew Bailey said.

-“They are not going to walk through authorization without that,” Bailey told the UK parliament’s Treasury Select Committee.
+“They are not going to walk through authorisation without that,” Bailey told the UK parliament’s Treasury Select Committee.

 The FCA, Bank of England and Britain’s finance minister were working together on the Facebook proposal, Bailey said.
 FCA has already had contact with Facebook, and many more engagements can be expected.